maziac/DeZog/design/reversedebugging.md

 - "RETx": the expected_SP is either SP+2 or it could also be SP in case of a conditional RET.
 So both are checked.
 Note: for ease of implementation conditional and unconditonal RET is not distinguished.

-Note: If during moving through the transaction log a breakpoint is hit "StepOver" stops.
+Note: If during moving through the cpu-history a breakpoint is hit "StepOver" stops.

 ### StepInto

-"StepInto" simply moves down the transaction log by one.
+"StepInto" simply moves down the cpu-history by one.

 If an interrupt kicks-in it steps into the interrupt.

 ### StepOut

-"StepOut" moves down the transaction log until
+"StepOut" moves down the cpu-history until
 - a breakpoint is hit or
 - a "RETx" (conditional or unconditional) is found

+<<<TODO: NEEDS REWORK>>>

 **Approach A:**
 If a "RETx" is found the SP value is stored and the next line is analysed.